mohanraj-r/torrentparse/README.md

 What
 ====
-Parse a torrent file and provide methods to access the following attributes
+Parse a torrent file (bdecode) in Python without any 3rd party libraries and provide methods to access the following attributes

 * tracker url,
 * creation date,
 * name of the client that created the torrent, and